jethornton/flexgui/docs/source/misc.rst

 MDI Viewer
 ----------

-To add a MDI viewer, add a List Widget from Item Widgets and name it `mdi_history_lw`:
+To add a MDI viewer, add a List Widget from Item Widgets and name it `mdi_history_lw`

 .. image:: /images/mdi-viewer-01.png
    :align: center